-A fundamental fact of consciousness is that we take on the attributes and energy of that upon which we focus our attention
+A fundamental fact of consciousness is that we take on the attributes and energy of that which we focus our attention upon

-Pain Management Practices, that Really Work
+Proven Practices, that Really Work

 We’ve come a long way from the days of “grin and bear it,” or “no pain, no gain.”
 Pain begets pain, so it’s important to stop it early.
 There is no one-size-fits-all approach to pain relief.
 Try these proven practices that really work.

 INSTANT STATE CHANGE Move & stretch your body, when you change your physical posture and change your breathing pattern, this changes your neurology and emotional state.

 REDUCE STRESS INSTANTLY Square breathing; breathe 4 full breaths, hold for 4 seconds, breathe out 4 full breaths, hold for 4 seconds & repeat

 EMERGENCY PAIN MANAGEMENT Burst breathe; breathe in & out short quick breaths, imagining with every inhale you are syphoning little bits of your pain out, and then imagine spitting your pain out on the exhale.
 This exercise allows you to move while in pain or having a flare up.

 BELLY BREATHE Breathe deeply into your abdomen, place your hands on top of each other over your navel.
 Focus your awareness in your hands as they rise and fall with every belly breath.
 This practice is simple and very effective in centering and calming yourself , useful in times of stress and anxiety.

 COLD & HEAT These two tried-and-true methods are still the cornerstone of relieving pain for certain kinds of injuries.
 If a homemade hot or cold pack doesn’t do the trick, try using a balm or muscle rub such as Deep heat or tiger balm, these can penetrate deeper into the muscle and tissue.